-- a.)
-File or have another person file on his/her behalf, a complaint with the Secretary of Labor. - (1.)
-The complaint may be filed in person, by mail or by telephone, with the Wage and Hour Division, Employment Standards Administration, U. S. Department of Labor.
-The complaint may be filed at any local office of the Wage and Hour Division; the address may be found in telephone directories. - (2.)
-A complaint filed with the Secretary of Labor should be filed within a reasonable time of when the employee discovers that his/her FMLA rights have been violated, but in no event more than two (2) years from the date the alleged violation occurred, or three (3) years for a willful violation. - (3.)
-No particular form is required to make a complaint, however the complaint must be reduced to writing and include a statement detailing the facts of the alleged violation.
+- 1. Internal - a) Contact their Human Resources office, or; - b) Contact their Labor Union/Association. - 2.
+External - a) File or have another person file on his/her behalf, a complaint with the Secretary of Labor. - (1) The complaint may be filed in person, by mail or by telephone, with the Wage and Hour Division, Employment Standards Administration, U. S. Department of Labor.
+The complaint may be filed at any local office of the Wage and Hour Division; the address may be found in telephone directories or on the Department of Labor's website. - (2) A complaint filed with the Secretary of Labor should be filed within a reasonable time of when the employee discovers that his/her FMLA rights have been violated, but in no event more than two (2) years from the date the alleged violation occurred, or three (3) years for a willful violation. - (3) No particular form is required to make a complaint, however the complaint must be reduced to writing and include a statement detailing the facts of the alleged violation. - or; - b) File a private lawsuit pursuant to section 107 of the FMLA.

-or;

-b.)
-File a private lawsuit pursuant to section 107 of the FMLA.